 Kids can draw and cut out their own heart shapes for an even more child-led activity.

-2. Twist a chenille stem or pipe cleaner around the top of the craft stick to form antennae.
+Twist a chenille stem or pipe cleaner around the top of the craft stick.
+Bend the pipe cleaners slightly at the top.

-3. Glue the craft stick to the center of the wings to form the body of the butterfly.
+Glue the craft stick to the center of the wings.

-4. Stretch a cotton ball slightly to lengthen.
-Glue the fluffy cotton to the craft stick body.
+Stretch a cotton ball slightly to lengthen.
+Glue the fluffy cotton to the craft stick.

 Provide as many options as you prefer to finish the butterflies.